99x-Old/supuna-initiative/README.md

 ### File Service

-File service handle all the any cation related to files including cropping/resizing images
+File service handle all the action related to files including cropping/resizing images.
+In current release this only used for handling profile pictures.

 Technologies:

 -   Serverless Framework
 -   AWS Lambda

+### Kafka Service

+Kafka service work as message broker which handle all the communications between services.
+Technologies:

+-   Docker Containers
+-   Kafka

+### License

+This project is MIT licensed.